mhorstAK/dice_roller/README.md

 Copy code
 `docker-compose up -d`

 The -d flag runs the containers in detached mode, which means they'll run in the background without occupying your terminal.
 Docker Compose will automatically start the containers based on the configuration in the docker-compose.yml file.
-If your app container depends on the database container, as specified in your configuration, Docker Compose will ensure that the database container starts before the app container.

 #### Stopping the containers
 Navigate to the directory containing your docker-compose.yml file.